GeeLaw/bibtex-ts/docs/README.md

 ## `Styles` namespace

 This namespace currently contains 1 class, `Alpha`.
 It provides utilities for formatting an entry in `alpha.bst` style.
-Most consumers should use `Alpha.SortEntriesAndGetNicknames` method, which produces the nicknames for a list of entries.
+Most consumers should first use `Alpha.ProcessEntries` method, which sorts the entries and produces the nicknames for a list of entries.
+After this, consumers can call `Alpha.GetEntryNicknameTeX` and `Alpha.GetEntryCitationTeX` for the TeX rendering of the nicknames and citations.

 ## `TeX` namespace